raj-sahu/SignToText/README.md

 ### Built With
 * Machine Learning: This application is built with opencv.
 It segments the hand from the frame using masking techniques.
 The translation of the sign is done using a deep neural network that uses a CNN which recognizes the features of the image.
 These features are then fed into an RNN which checks the differences between high level frames.

+### Dataset Used :
+The sign [database](http://facundoq.github.io/unlp/lsa64/) was created with the goal of producing a dictionary for LSA and training an automatic sign recognizer, includes 3200 videos where 10 non-expert subjects executed 5 repetitions of 64 different types of signs.
+Signs were selected among the most commonly used ones in the LSA lexicon, including both verbs and nouns.

+## Built With (Tech Stack)

+* [Keras](https://keras.io/) - The Machine Learning Api framework used for Training.

+* [MediaPipe](https://google.github.io/mediapipe/) - Used To  Extract Landmark Points
+  and Features for tracking Hands.

+* [Google Collab](https://colab.research.google.com/) -  Provided Us A Platform to train Our Model .

+* [Python](https://www.python.org/) - The Programing Language Used to Drive various components of Our Project.

+* [OpenCV](https://docs.opencv.org/master/d0/de3/tutorial_py_intro.html) - The Library used for Image-Processing .